Southern England

+Southern England, also known as the South of England or the South, is a sub-national part of England.
+Officially, it is made up of the southern, south-western and part of the eastern parts of England, consisting of the statistical regions of London, the South East, the South West and the East.
+The region also shares a border with Wales to the far North West.
+Altogether, it forms a population of nearly 28 million and an area of 62,042 km2.

+Southern England has cultural, economic and political differences from both the Midlands (which borders it to its north) and the North of England; the Midlands form a dialect chain in a notable north–south divide of England.
+The South is generally considered wealthier and more politically influential than the North.
+Within the South itself, multiple influences shape geographic and political divisions, defined by closeness to the capital; Greater London itself, its surrounding Home Counties and outer areas, as well as East Anglia and the West Country.
+Greater London is by far the most populous county in Southern England, followed by Hampshire, Kent and Essex.
+On the other hand, Bristol is the largest city in the South excluding London.

 Definitions

 For official purposes, the UK government does not refer to Southern England as a single entity, but the Office for National Statistics divides UK into twelve regions.
 In England, the North West, North East and Yorkshire and the Humber make up the North ("centre-north"); the West Midlands and East Midlands (as well as Wales) make up the Midlands ("centre-south") and the rest of England make up the South.

 Culturally speaking, the majority of people think that the South consists of the South East (92%), Greater London (88%), South West (87%), and to lesser extent the East of England (57%).
 However, 35% of people surveyed placed the East of England as part of the Midlands.
 Generally people in the North tend to put the East of England in the South more than people in the South or Midlands.

+The Home Counties identify in a similar way to the neighbouring Midlands, in this case sharing culture with London and the outer areas yet identifying as separate from each.

 Geography

+The South contains approximately a quarter of the United Kingdom's area.
+The geographic split is north-east (fenlands), south (downlands and a coastal plain) and west (following the River Thames to the Bristol channel and a peninsula).

-The South has a land border with the Midlands and a sea border with France, Belgium and the Netherlands.
+The South has land borders with Wales and the English Midlands and a sea border with France, Belgium and the Netherlands.

 The South is generally more low-lying than the North.
 There are a number of hill ranges, such as the Cotswolds and the Chilterns.
+The highest point in the South is High Willhays 621 m, located in Devon within Dartmoor National Park.